-To date, the following resolutions have been passed by the MOA Membership at its annual meeting.
+To date, the following resolutions have been passed by the MOA Membership.

 Resolution 1.
 Montana Organic Association supports the GMO liability for either the company that produces, develops or releases those organisms or livestock products.
 Adopted February 6, 2005.

 Resolution 7.
 MOA supports the position that seed patent holders to demonstrate that their GMO seeds contain mechanisms to prevent genetic drift or outcrossing as well as to prevent contamination of non-GMO crops in the food handling system before any new GMO crops are approved.
 Adopted December 6, 2014.

 Resolution 24.
 MOA supports the USDA Organic Production and Food Act provision that requires organic to be a production system that fosters the cycling of resources, promotes ecological balance and conserves biodiversity.
 Adopted December 31, 2021.